 Assembly of our products is carried out in four places at present.
 Our data acquisition products and motion sensors are produced and distributed in the UK from our Edinburgh production facility.
 Our printers are currently produced in Weymouth, where Martech Systems also undertake any production required as part of their engineering design services.
-Similarly, Colmek undertake any production required as part of their engineering design services.
-Similarly, Colmek undertake any production required as part of their engineering design services.
-Similarly, Colmek undertake any production required as part of their engineering broduction of our EchoscopeTM product is now located at our facility in St. Petersburg, Florida.
+Similarly, Colmek undertake any production required as part of their engineering projects in Salt Lake City, Utah.
+Finally, the production of our EchoscopeTM product is now located at our facility in St. Petersburg, Florida.